 Whole Enterprise Management

-Beyond the capabilities of Strategy execution management, it is essential to recognize that, as an overall discipline, it must integrate with the overall strategic approach to running and transforming the enterprise.
-That means integration with business and enterprise architecture to ensure that the work being done with Strategy execution management is moving the enterprise closer to the desired end state.
+Beyond the capabilities of strategy execution management, it is essential to recognize that, as an overall discipline, it must integrate with the overall strategic approach to running and transforming the enterprise.
+That means integration with business and enterprise architecture to ensure that the work being done with strategy execution management is moving the enterprise closer to the desired end state.

 As part of an overall SPM approach, it is also essential to ensure that approved enterprise architecture models are driving strategic priorities, which are in turn driving investments, execution and benefits realization.
-This requires integrated business processes, and an integrated toolset to ensure optimal performance through an end-to-end approach that incorporates detailed roadmapping tools to help plan and communicate strategy, the development of strategic investments, the breakdown of work into multiple structures and delivery modalities, and ultimately the validation of performance.
+This requires integrated business processes, and an integrated toolset to ensure optimal performance through an end-to-end approach that incorporates detailed roadmapping tools to help plan and communicate organizational strategy, the development of strategic investments, the breakdown of work into multiple structures and delivery modalities, and ultimately the validation of performance.

 As a result, through a combination of flawed processes, disconnected tools and a lack of awareness of the impact of those problems, organizations are consistently failing to optimize their return on investments.
 And it’s all unnecessary.
 With UMT360’s complete solution from 360 Enterprise Connect to help understand your business, through 360 Portfolio Insights to plan, prioritize and deliver, you have the total solution to enable strategic success.